dt-alliances-workshops/claat-mockup/workshop-markdown/azure-grail-lab2/README.md

 In this section, you should have completed the following:

-   ✅ Installed Dynatrace Operator on Azure Kubernetes cluster
+   ✅ Installed Dynatrace Operator on Azure Kubernetes cluster via Azure Portal

    ✅ Review real-time data now available for the sample application on Kubernetes